 What Is The Difference Between White Hat And Black Hat SEO ?

-The only difference is one is done purely by the web owner over a long period of time but rankings take forever to happen and black hat is done by SEO experts.
+The only difference is one is done purely by the web owner over a long period of time but rankings take forever to happen and black hat or grey hat, or what some clients consider as white hat SEO is done by SEO experts.

 Where the differences lie is that there are SEO consultants that can provide the most natural looking SEO which costs some serious money to do this, but looks white hat, and will stand the test of time because it looks natural.